Nike is a very popular sporting brand that produces shoes and clothing.

 Nike designs clothes for all sorts of sports including extreme temperature sports.

-Its apparel business is another big earner for Nike with $10.73 billion in revenue being delivered in 2018.
+Its apparel business is another big earner for Nike with $10.73 billion in revenue delivered in 2018.

 The smaller section of the business is its sports equipment.
 Sports equipment delivered $1.4 billion in sales in 2018.